aguilaair/CovCheck/README.md

 <a href='#'><img alt='Get it on Google Play' src='https://www.pngmart.com/files/10/Download-On-The-App-Store-PNG-Photos.png' height=75/></a>

 # Contributing
-Due to the sensitive nature of the content in `lib\utils\certs.dart` no PRs will be accepeted that modify the file.
+Due to the sensitive nature of the content in `lib\certs\` no PRs will be accepeted that modify any files in that directory.
 If you want to request an update please open a new issue.